 Every lawn care business needs money to get off the ground and grow.
 From loans to investors, there are a variety of financing options to explore.
 But, these aren’t your only options.
 Grants are an often overlooked source of funding that can help you expand and build your lawn care business.

 To take advantage of them, you need to get creative with the types of grants you research and apply for.

-While it can be difficult to find grants tailored to lawn care specifically, you may qualify for other, more general grants that can be a huge help––especially if you’re just starting your business.
+While it can be difficult to find grants tailored to lawn care specifically, you may qualify for other, more general grants that can be a huge help––especially if you’re just starting a lawn care business.

 So, what types of grants should you look into and how are they relevant to you?
 Read along to find out.